hazybluedot/hazyblue.me/content/posts/2013-06-26-whitehead-on-the-holodeck.md

 [^aims_of_education1]: A.F.
 Whitehead, The Aims of Education, p.
 1
 [^aims_of_education2]: A.F.
 Whitehead, The Aims of Education, p.
 19

-Propp reverse engineered a set of rules that dictate how predefined story elements may be combined to form a customizable, coherent fairy tale, which in the oral tradition, is tailored to the particular personalities of audience and performer.
+Propp reverse engineered Russian folk tails to obtain a set of rules that dictate how predefined story elements may be combined to form a coherent story, which in the oral tradition, is tailored to the particular personalities of audience and performer.
 Could we do something similar for university courses using Whitehead's three stage cycle as a blueprint?

 Starting from the third in the cycle, the stage of generalization specifically addresses the question of interconnections.
 It is in this